ARTISTS A-Z DIRECTORY

 Ayla's favourite mediums are black pen and lino printing and she is inspired by everything we see around us.
 She is also a PhD researcher, studying UK honey.
 She combines both worlds of science and art to understand our world better and spread the love for our natural world.

-Fiona studied Art at what was then known as the West Surrey College of Art and Design in Surrey.
-Inspired by the local countryside, she works mainly in acrylic, applying thick layers with credit cards.
-She regularly exhibits at The New Ashgate Gallery in Farnham.
+Fiona studied Art at what was then known as the West Surrey College of Art and Design in Farnham.
+Painting mainly in acrylic, applying thick layers with credit cards and occasionally a brush.
+Fiona's goal is to make her paintings come alive, using colours that bring her energy on to the canvas.

 Emily Penfold is a British multidisciplinary artist, recently graduated with a First Class Honours from Central Saint Martins.
 Emily is interested in the hybrid between fine art and performance practices.
 She delves into our human fragility and internal energies and aims to explore subjects that are both personal and universal.